Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 There are three plan types you will come across most often in Texas: HMO, PPO, and indemnity plans.
 Each one works differently, and the right fit depends on your priorities.
 If you are also evaluating medical coverage at the same time, our full breakdown of HMO vs PPO vs EPO vs POS plans explains how these structures work across health insurance as well.

-PPO plans give you a lower copay in-network and partial coverage out-of-network.
+A dental PPO costs more per month but gives you real flexibility.
+You pay less when you use in-network dentists and more when you go out-of-network, but you are never locked out of seeing a specific provider.
+For most Texans—especially those who already have a dentist they trust—a PPO is the more practical choice.
 Most major dental carriers in Texas offer PPO options, and networks tend to be broad enough that your current dentist is likely included.
 If you travel for work or have family across the state, a PPO’s flexibility is worth the higher premium.

 What Does the 100-80-50 Rule Mean for Your Coverage?